This post may contain affiliate links. See our disclosure policy.

 Chocolate Cherry Mice

+- Press a chocolate kiss to the front of the cherry.
+The wet chocolate will hold them together.
 Wedge peanut halves between the cherry and chocolate kiss to make the ears.

-Add a couple dots of white frosting for eyes, then put a little melted chocolate on a red-hot and place on the end of the kiss to make the nose.
+- Add a couple dots of white frosting for eyes, then put a little melted chocolate on a red-hot and place on the end of the kiss to make the nose.